Minds On

 Record your answers using a method of your choice.

 In this task, you will be investigating one of the technological advancements that were introduced in Canada between 1800 and 1850.
-Follow the inquiry steps provided to help conduct your investigation.
+Follow the inquiry process to help conduct your investigation.

 Possible choices for technological advancement